 Paracas Natural Reserve

-We finally were able to see some sun when we had lunch at the small little harbour.
+We finally were able to see some sun when we had lunch at the small little harbor.
 Some brave souls tested the waters, but I found it too cold.

-So have you travelled to Paracas for these top things to do in Paracas?
+So have you traveled to Paracas for these top things to do in Paracas?
 Let me know your experiences!
 Did you enjoy the tours?
-Which one was your favourite?
+Which one was your favorite?